autodesk-platform-services/aps-tutorial-postman/DA4ACAD/instructions/task-6.md

     ![WorkItem Status check result](../images/task6-check_status.png "WorkItem Status check result")

 **Note:** The best practice is to use the `onComplete` argument when submitting a WorkItem.
 The `onComplete` argument enables you to specify a callback URL, which is invoked when execution completes.
-For more information on the argument, see the [Forge portal documentation on Callbacks](https://forge.autodesk.com/en/docs/design-automation/v3/developers_guide/callbacks/#oncomplete-callback).
+For more information on the argument, see the [documentation on Callbacks](https://aps.autodesk.com/en/docs/design-automation/v3/developers_guide/callbacks/#oncomplete-callback).

 [:rewind:](../readme.md "readme.md") [:arrow_backward:](task-5.md "Previous task") [:arrow_forward:](task-7.md "Next task")